MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 Intro
 -----

-As the Katana's motto states : *It’s all just a bunch of Attributes.* And it's apply to instances too.
-They are just a bunch of location with a defined list of attributes understood by your render-engine.
+As Katana's motto states : *It’s all just a bunch of Attributes.* And it applies to instances too.
+They are just a bunch of locations with a defined list of attributes understood by your render-engine.
-You can as such create an instance with a simple ``LocationCreate + AttributeSet`` setup *(if you have time to loose)*.
+You can as such create an instance with a simple ``LocationCreate + AttributeSet`` setup *(if you have time to lose)*.
 But we will be using OpScripts to do so.

 Here is a quick diagram that could resume how an instance is built :